Don’t panic, there’s nothing to worry about: just some general information about the schedule and logistics for Pedal of Honour on Saturday May 11.

 THE ALFORD ARMS

-When you arrive at the Alford Arms or Russell Arms please make sure you register and collect your Wristband and Stamp Card, which holds essential information about the route and contact numbers.
+When you arrive at the Alford Arms please make sure you register and collect your Stamp Card, which holds essential information about the route and contact numbers.
 You will also need this at each of the pubs so it can be stamped.
 As well as being useful it’s a lovely momento of the day.
 Once you’re signed in, enjoy some refreshments in advance of the rider briefing.

 By now you should all have looked at the course on the WEBSITE and figured out the general direction.
 But rest assured we will be signing the route thoroughly so you can focus on enjoying the ride.
 It’s possible that some scruffy oiks will have taken signs down the day before, but we’ll check that on the day.
 The routes are available as a download via RideWithGPS.
 We will release final route downloads for Garmin next week once we’ve checked there are no roadworks or road closures planned etc.